ibm-cloud-docs/storage-scale/faq.md

 {: #establish-connection-between-nodes}
 {: faq}

 The compute and storage clusters are created to not have the same passwordless SSH keys.
-This ensures that there are separate administration domains for the compute and storage clusters; therefore, SSH between nodes from different clusters is not possible.
+This make sure that there are separate administration domains for the compute and storage clusters; therefore, SSH between nodes from different clusters is not possible.

 ## Does the Storage Scale offering support multiple `key_pairs` to establish SSH to all of the nodes?
 {: #multiple-key-pairs}